vBruegge/PointCloudExtractor/README.md

 If you haven't ascended to the realm of Arch yet, but living in the twilight of Ubuntu or even WSL (2) for Windows, please refer to this instruction for installation:
 https://ariya.io/2020/05/nix-package-manager-on-ubuntu-or-debian

-To use the building operation of nix, there are two possible ways:
+To use the building operation of nix, there are two possible ways.
+Please be aware, that you can only have one build )(either the uavExtraction or the morphingWingExtraction.
+If you want to switch from one tool to the other, delete the *result* folder that is created by nix):
 1. Clone the repository beforehand and then use nix for building:
     In this case, the repository is cloned to your machine using e.g. `git clone git@gitlab.lrz.de:000000000149A72A/pointcloudextractor_lls.git` (SSH).
 Then go to the root of the git repository in an Terminal and enter:
     - `nix build .#uavExtraction` for building the aircraft extraction example (if you get error messages about experimental features like "nix-command" and "flakes" being disabled, use the following command to build: `nix --extra-experimental-features nix-command --extra-experimental-features flakes build .#uavExtraction`).